drumicube/animatediff-batcher/README.md

 ## Disclaimer

-Sorry, no support or bugfix.
+Sorry, no support or bugfix, use this at your own risk.
-This is just a dirty tool to ease my workflow, it did the job for me, I'm ok to share it, but don't expect more.
+I have no intention to maintain this, it's just a dirty tool to automate my workflow.
+It did the job for me, I'm done with it.

 ## Configuration